 Musicians in a hall before the Shu Yu shrine.

-In the last few decades, Jinci has been greatly expanded, here with a neatly organized lineup of souvenir sellers.
+In the last few decades, Jinci has been greatly expanded with a neatly organized lineup of souvenir sellers.

-More importantly, the entrance has been upgraded with several large buildings along the approach axis, as though the iconography of the Forbidden City has utterly vanquished every other possible architectural idea.
+The entrance has been upgraded with several large buildings along the approach axis, as though the iconography of the Forbidden City has vanquished every other possible architectural idea.